Ahead of big week, Biden gets key encouragement from firefighters union

 Biden’s uncertain plans remain the single biggest variable in a Democratic primary fight that has been waging in earnest now for two months.
 But according to conversations with aides familiar with the discussions, even most in Biden’s orbit who had believed he could pass on the race now say they would be surprised if he doesn’t run.

-“Our job is to restore dignity to the political discourse, and restore the basic bargain in America,” Biden said at his post-White House appearance in Iowa, last October.
+“Our job is to restore dignity to the political discourse, and restore the basic bargain in America,” Biden said at an appearance in Iowa, last October.
 “The only thing that’s strong enough to tear America apart is America itself.”

 “I don't know how you get anything done unless we start talking to one another again,” he said then.